sr258/h5p-interactive-text/README.md

 * The user can open clipped passages and close them again.
 * The user can click on the source reference to follow the link.
 * If configured, the user can click on any (unannotated) word to open the link to the default dictionary for this word.
-* [optional] The user can choose which version to read.

 ## Syntax
 | Syntax in text                         | remarks                                                                                                   |